 HIST 222.
-The Crusades

-This course will examine the 10th- to 14th-century movement of Western European Christians to the lands of the eastern Mediterranean.
+The Crusades Arts and Humanities Group 1 course This course will examine the 10th- to 14th-century movement of Western European Christians to the lands of the eastern Mediterranean.
 Why did they go?
 What were the expected outcomes of this movement?
 Was it successful, and how should success be determined?
 How did the crusades change both European and Middle Eastern culture?
 These questions and more will be the focus of this course.
 Counts toward European Studies Minor.

 HIST 223.
-The Vikings

-This course will examine Scandinavian and early medieval European society before, during, and after the Viking raids of the eighth through eleventh centuries in order to assess the impact of those raids on the development of European civilization.
+The Vikings Arts and Humanities Group 1 course This course will examine Scandinavian and early medieval European society before, during, and after the Viking raids of the eighth through eleventh centuries in order to assess the impact of those raids on the development of European civilization.
 We will work to come to an understanding of this period through the close analysis of a variety of sources, including law codes, epic poems, artwork, and archaeological excavations.
 Counts toward European Studies minor.

 HIST 225.
-European Women's History
+European Women's Arts and Humanities Group 1 course